Good stacking is not "more peptides." It is adding the missing piece after the main compound has already defined the problem.

 GH and Sleep Stacks

-GH peptides should not be treated as interchangeable.
+GH peptides are not interchangeable.

 Tesamorelin is the practical workhorse for visceral-fat phenotype, GLP-1 lean-mass support, and recomp stacks.
 Ipamorelin is the cleaner modern GHRP-style pulse for sleep and recovery support.
 Sermorelin is a gentler GHRH fallback.
 GHRP-2 and GHRP-6 are older and noisier for most users.